GORDIAN12/pokeFast/README.md

-# Pokémon API with FastAPI
+# Pokémon API

 A **RESTful API built with FastAPI** to manage Pokémon and their evolutions.

-This project demonstrates how to build a backend API using **FastAPI, SQLModel, and SQLite**, including data validation, filtering, and relational models.
+This project demonstrates how to build a **modern backend API** using **FastAPI, SQLModel, and SQLite**, including data validation, filtering, and relational database models.

-The API allows users to **create Pokémon, retrieve them, filter by type, and search by name**.
+The API allows users to:

+- Create Pokémon
+- Retrieve Pokémon
+- Filter Pokémon by type
+- Search Pokémon by name
+- Store Pokémon evolutions

 ---

 # Features

-- RESTful API built with **FastAPI**
+- RESTful API with **FastAPI**
-- Database management using **SQLModel + SQLite**
+- Database ORM using **SQLModel**
-- Data validation using **Pydantic**
+- **SQLite database**
+- **Pydantic validation**
 - Pokémon evolution relationships
 - Filtering Pokémon by type
 - Searching Pokémon by name
-- CRUD operations
-- Database session dependency injection
+- Dependency injection for database sessions
-- Optional evolution creation when adding Pokémon
+- Automatic interactive API documentation

 ---